kkinnear/zprint/doc/reference.md

 definitions, including those read in from zprint configuration files (and therefore processed by `sci`).

-Note that the only styles that involve a `:style-fn` may be invoked with a map containing the key `:style-call`.
+Note that only styles that involve a `:style-fn` may be invoked with a map containing the key `:style-call`.
 You cannot invoke any arbitrary style with a map containing `:style-call` -- only those which ultimately end up resolving to a map containing a `:style-fn` call.